muggy8/improbable/from-me-to-me/UIb4kVxn.md

 In fact, I was roasting some meat when I saw Mikay.

-"Melody, you probably shouldn't be doing that... it's rather dangerous you know."
+"Melody, you probably shouldn't be doing that... it's rather dangerous for someone your age you know."
 Mikay scolded.

 "I...
 I'm sorry but I hadn't had anything for breakfast..."